pattan9955/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a recipe
+### Deleting an ingredient

-1. Deleting a recipe while all recipes are being shown
+1. Deleting an ingredient while all ingredients are being shown

-   1. Prerequisites: List all recipes using the `list` command.
-Multiple recipes in the list.
+   1. Prerequisites: List all ingredients using the `list` command.
+Multiple ingredients in the list.

-   1. Test case: `delete recipe -n pasta`<br>
+   2. Test case: `delete 2`<br>
-      Expected: Recipe named `pasta` is deleted from the list.
-Details of the deleted recipe shown in the status message.
+      Expected: Second ingredient is deleted from the list.
+Details of the deleted ingredient shown in the status message.

-   1. Test case: `delete recipe -n not_a_recipe`<br>
+   3. Test case: `delete 0`<br>
-      Expected: No recipe is deleted.
+      Expected: No ingredient is deleted.
 Error details shown in the status message.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is any flag other than `-n`)<br>
+   4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_
+2. _{ more test cases …​ }_

 ### Saving data